This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Prior to my clean eating days, I always loved blueberry scones from coffee shops.
 Curling up with a hot latte, a crumbly scone, and

 a good book my laptop (who am I kidding?) was the perfect way to spend a morning off.
 Or an afternoon or evening.
 Give me coffee and scones any time of day, really.

-I had assumed that blueberry scones would be difficult to make and guaranteed to be unhealthy.
+I had assumed that an easy blueberry scones recipe would be difficult to make and guaranteed to be unhealthy.
 How could something so delicious be any other way?
 It turns out, I was wrong about both.Making low carb scones is actually very similar to make muffins, but the batter/dough is a little thicker, and instead of pouring it into muffin cups, you just shape it into a disk and cut into wedges prior to baking.

 Blueberry scones have always been my favorite.
 The best part is the fresh blueberries that have burst ever so slightly.

-I’m actually so excited about blueberry season that my scones are double blueberry scones.
+I’m actually so excited about blueberry season that my paleo low carb scones are double blueberry scones.
 They are packed with juicy blueberries inside and have a blueberry glaze on top!

-This low carb scones recipe is a great staple to make over the weekend and enjoy for breakfast throughout the week.
+This sugar-free low carb scones recipe is a great staple to make over the weekend and enjoy for breakfast throughout the week.
 They taste like a treat, but unlike traditional scones, they are packed with protein, fiber, and healthy fats.
 That means they’ll keep you full for a while, without the blood sugar spike.

 Who needs the carbs, anyway?

 Blueberry Scones Recipe - Easy, Paleo, Low Carb, Sugar-free